flashcordon/big-history/Exploration-spatiale.md

 The Soviets’ early-generation Salyut stations were workhorses of longstanding, but that meant they’d need maintenance if they were to keep on flying.
 In the summer of 1984, Svetlana Savitskaya and Vladimir Dzhanibekov tested one of the most important repair methods ever, welding and brazing metal samples in the vacuum of space.
 The experiment worked, the system was proven and Savitskaya, in the process, became the first woman to walk in space.

-Dec.
-5, 1993: First Hubble Repair Mission
-Never was a simple exercise in equipment repair so closely watched as when the shuttle Endeavour made its service call on the nearsighted Hubble Space Telescope.
-The $2.5 billion orbiting observatory was launched with enormous hoopla and then badly underperformed—thanks to a warped mirror.
-But Endeavour arrived with a fix in hand, and astronauts Story Musgrave and Jeffrey Hoffman made a record-setting five spacewalks over five days to get the rehab work done.
-The EVAs were broadcast live to Earth and a global—if selective—audience watch the hypnotically slo-mo space surgery.
-The scenery was beautiful, the handiwork was delicate, and the payoff—more than 20 years of dazzling images—was well worth the effort.